 A sexually transmitted disease (STD)

-is an infection caused by bacteria or a virus.
-It is also known as a sexually transmitted infection.
+A sexually transmitted disease (STD), is also called a sexually transmitted infection (STI).
+An STD is an infection caused by bacteria or a virus.
 STDs are spread by oral, genital, or anal sex.
-Some examples of STDs are chlamydia, syphilis, and gonorrhea.
-HIV and viral hepatitis are the most common sexually transmitted infections.
+Some examples of STDs are HIV, chlamydia, syphilis, and gonorrhea.

 Common signs and symptoms include the following:

 You may have one or more of the following depending on the STD you have:

 - Blisters, warts, sores, or a rash on your skin that may be painful

 - Discharge from the penis, vagina, or anus that may have a foul smell

 - Fever, muscle pain, or swollen lymph nodes in the groin